 \section{Boundary regularity in all dimensions}

-For conformally compact Einstein manifolds of dimension $d$, when $d$ may not be even, we will now use a different strategy to gain boundary regularity for general dimension $d$, namely the "gauged Einstein equations" as in the work of Chru\'sciel-Delay-Lee-Skinner \cite{CDLS}.
-The eventual goal is to gain the regularity of the compactified metric through the choice of a suitable local gauge, from there we gain the regularity of the Weyl and Cotton tensor near conformal infinity, which in turn implies the regularity of the $4$-th Bach tensor.
+For conformally compact Einstein manifolds of dimension $d$, when $d$ may not be even, we will now use a different strategy to gain boundary regularity.
+Namely we will use the method of ``gauged Einstein equations" as in the work of Chru\'sciel-Delay-Lee-Skinner \cite{CDLS} to derive our estimates.
+The eventual goal is to gain the regularity of the compactified metric through the choice of a suitable local gauge, from there we gain the regularity of the Weyl and Cotton tensor near the conformal infinity, which in turn implies the regularity of the fourth-order Bach tensor.

 This section is organized as follows.
-In subsection \ref{GaugedEinsteinequation}, we present the concept of local gauge for Einstein metric introduced by Biquard \cite{Biquard1}, and derive some $C^{3, \alpha}$ regularity of the defining function $\rho$ in the adapted harmonic coordinate in Lemma \ref{lemmaSection3.1}, and from which we derive the closeness of the metric $ g^+$ related to the approximated metric $t^+$ in Lemma \ref{lemma1Section3.1}.
-In subsection \ref{Localgauge}, we first establish some uniform estimates for the linearized operator of the gauge condition in Lemma \ref{lemma2bisSection3.1}, then apply the result to prove the existence the suitable local gauge in the neighborhood of any point on the conformal infinity and derive the suitable estimates for such local gauge in Lemma \ref{lemma2Section3.1}.
-In Subsection \ref{varepsilon-regularity}, we prove first some uniform estimates for the linearized operator with respect to the first variable for the gauged Einstein functional in Lemma \ref{lemma3bisSection3.1} and derive some $\varepsilon$-regularity result of the gauged metric in Lemma \ref{lemma3Section3.1}, which leads to the regularity in a neighborhood of any point on the conformal infinity in Lemma \ref{lemma3bis2Section3.1}.
-In subsection \ref{Regularity of $g^*$}, we apply the estimates in subsection \ref{varepsilon-regularity} to derive estimates of the Weyl and Cotton tensor of the compactified metric $g^*$ in Lemma \ref{lemma4bisSection3.1}, and finally passing such information to the $C^{1, \lambda}$ estimates of $Rm[g^*]$ in a local neighborhood of the conformal infinity in Lemma \ref{lemma4Section3.1}, which is the main result in this section.
+In Subsection \ref{GaugedEinsteinequation}, we present the concept of local gauge for Einstein metric introduced by Biquard \cite{Biquard1}, and derive some $C^{3, \alpha}$ regularity of the defining function $\rho$ using the adapted harmonic coordinate introduced in Lemma \ref{lemmaSection3.1}, from which we derive the closeness of the metric $ g^+$ related to the approximated metric $t^+$ in Lemma \ref{lemma1Section3.1}.
+In Subsection \ref{Localgauge}, we first establish some uniform estimates for the linearized operator of the gauge condition in Lemma \ref{lemma2bisSection3.1}, then apply the result to prove the existence of some suitable local gauge in the neighborhood of any point on the conformal infinity and derive the estimates for such local gauge in Lemma \ref{lemma2Section3.1}.
+In Subsection \ref{varepsilon-regularity}, we first establish some uniform estimates for the linearized operator with respect to the first variable of the gauged Einstein functional in Lemma \ref{lemma3bisSection3.1} and derive some $\varepsilon$-regularity result of the gauged metric in Lemma \ref{lemma3Section3.1}, which leads to the regularity in a neighborhood of any point on the conformal infinity in Lemma \ref{lemma3bis2Section3.1}.
+In Subsection \ref{Regularity of $g^*$}, we apply the estimates in Subsection \ref{varepsilon-regularity} to derive estimates of the Weyl and Cotton tensor of the compactified metric $g^*$ in Lemma \ref{lemma4bisSection3.1}, and after passing such information, to obtain the $C^{1, \lambda}$ estimates of $Rm[g^*]$ in a local neighborhood of the conformal infinity in Lemma \ref{lemma4Section3.1}, which is the main result in this section.